 Thomas Edison, who spent 35 winters in Fort Myers, is considered to be the most inventive man who ever lived, holding 1,097 patents for everything from light bulbs and phonographs to cement and the natural rubber he made from goldenrod.

-Florida’s West Coast, including Southwest Florida, was ranked among the nations’s Top 10 tourism destinations in 1987 in Rand McNally’s Vacation Places Rated.
+Florida’s West Coast, including Southwest Florida, was ranked among the nation’s Top 10 tourism destinations in 1987 in Rand McNally’s Vacation Places Rated.

 You can boat straight across the state of Florida from Fort Myers to Palm Bach via the Caloosahatchee River and Okeechobee Waterway.